geekkid1/geekkid1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Emily Blum, but _something_ makes me think you knew that already.
 In all seriousness, this is my personal site.
-As of right now, it's pretty heavily under construction since the template that I used came with a lot of included information that has nothing to do with me.
+It's still a little bit under construction but it's still quite serviceable.
+In the meantime, please pardon the dust.

-So please bear with me as I make sure that everything on this website reflects the actual me, so you can learn more about me.
-I started with [the cv page](/cv) so go check it out if you want!
+If you're here, it's probably because I gave you this url so you could access [the resume page](/resume).
+It's at that link right there, so if that's why you're here, go ahead and check it out.

 I have also done some work adding some [books that I have read and am currently reading](/books) if you want to check that out.
 It's a little bit more just a journaling thing for me but it's public and it looks nice so take a look!